Eneru2/pixel-morph/README.md

 Install from source
 -------------------
-You need to clone the repository: git clone https://github.com/Eneru2/pixel-morph
+You need to clone the repository:

+  git clone https://github.com/Eneru2/pixel-morph

-You will need [npm](https://nodejs.org/en/download) in case you don't have it, and run the following commands: cd pixel-morph npm install npm run make
+You will need [npm](https://nodejs.org/en/download) in case you don't have it.
+Then run the following commands after cloning:

+  cd pixel-morph
+  npm install
+  npm run make

 After that you will have the executable file corresponding to your OS and architecture.

 Future of the project